orellabac/SnowConvert_Support_Library/tools/snowconvert-deploy/README.rst

         COL1 VARCHAR
     );

-You can use an argument like `--SplitPattern 'CREATE (OR REPLACE)?'`.
+You can use an argument like `--SplitBefore 'CREATE (OR REPLACE)?'`.
 That will create a fragment each time a `CREATE` or `CREATE OR REPLACE` fragment is found;

 Reporting issues and feedback
 -----------------------------